Stanislavski and Nemirovich-Danchenko Theatre: 1945–1999

 After the war the theatre, directed by Samosud (and later Dmitri Kitajenko and Lev Mikhailov), continued operation as a primarily classical opera house; it retained some successful vaudevilles produced in the 1930s, but their share was gradually reduced.
 In the 1960s to 1980s the theatre regularly collaborated with Komische Oper Berlin, inviting Walter Felsenstein and Dieter Mueller to produce musicals in Moscow.

 In 1976 Pravda launched an unforgiving attack against the "revised" version of Tchaikovsky's The Queen of Spades.
 The show was salvaged through support of artistic circles.

 In 1989 the theatre suffered its first disastrous fire.
 The main hall was not damaged, but the fire destroyed the props storage; 20 titles were cancelled for years.
 In December 1990 the company refused to perform in a strike action against the management.
 The city of Moscow shut down the theatre for two weeks; in January 1991 it reopened under the same management.
 In July 1991 the orchestra and the choir resigned with their conductors, taking some of the opera soloists with them, finally prompting a replacement of the management.

 21st century

-In 1961, actor Vladimir Korenev was invited to the theatre by Mikhail Yanshin, who led the theatre at the time.
-Korenev remained at the theatre until at least 2011.

 The company's repertoire since 2005 has included: